ad-lib27/cs207-FinalProject/docs/documentation.md

 - Hyperbolic functions (`sinh(x)`, `cosh(x)`, `tanh(x)`)
 - All functions obtained by adding, subtracting, multiplying, dividing, and composing any of the above functions.

-The idea is that the user (in their driver code), first instantiates an AutoDiffToy object (as via `x = ADT(n)`, where `n` is the value at which they’d like to evaluate the function).
-Then, the user can construct whichever function they’d like by calling any of the elementary functions supported in this module as needed (e.g., `y = ADT(5*x + ef.sin(x))`).
+The idea is that the user (in their driver code), first instantiates an AutoDiff object (as via `x = AD(n)`, where `n` is the value at which they’d like to evaluate the function).
+Then, the user can construct whichever function they’d like by calling any of the elementary functions supported in this module as needed (e.g., `y = AD(5*x + ef.sin(x))`).
 If the initial input `x` is defined as a constant (as via `x = n`, where `n` is some floating-point value), the elementary functions supported in this module will simply pass in the scalar `x` into the corresponding `numpy` function and return that value.

 ### interact <a name="interact"></a>